syntax-tree/mdast-util-to-hast/readme.md

 The following fields can be used:

-*   `node.data.hName` configures the element’s tag name
+*   `node.data.hName` — define the element’s tag name
-*   `node.data.hProperties` is mixed into the element’s properties
+*   `node.data.hProperties` — define extra properties to use
-*   `node.data.hChildren` configures the element’s children
+*   `node.data.hChildren` — define hast children to use

 ###### `hName`